marianmeres/random-human-readable/README.md

 	// string to join the generated words with
 	// (use explicit `false` to disable joining and return as array of words)
 	joinWith: '-',

+	// since many password validators require digits and/or special chars (and this tool
+	// can be used as a password generator), these are also supported, although they
+	// are not really in this context human readable
+	digitsCount: number;
+	specialCharsCount: number;
 });
 ```